High School Academic Unit

 English as a Second Language (ESL) courses and theater acting courses.

-Mathematics – 3 units/years (through Algebra II)
+Mathematics – 3 units/years (Algebra, Geometry, and higher)

 - Algebra I